 Most simulation fellowship training programs focus on teaching skills, educational theory, curriculum development, simulation center logistics, and research.17,26,28

 The majority of education occurs experientially through planning, coordinating, organizing, participating in, leading, and debriefing simulation activities; receiving feedback from faculty members and simulation technicians; and participating in operations meetings.
 Programs may incorporate in situ simulation within their fellowship curricula, which involves coordinating and implementing a simulation inside the hospital or affiliated clinical setting.

 Board certification afterwards?

-There is no American Board of Medical Specialties (ABMS) board certification process for simulation; however, the Simulation Society in Healthcare (SSH) offers accrediting standards for simulation centers and examinations for simulation educator certification at basic and advanced levels.
-These certifications are the Certified Healthcare Simulation Educator programs. (http://www.ssih.org/Certification/CHSE) Additionally, there are multiple fellowships that provide certificates or master's degrees in medical education through a variety of academic affiliated institutions.
+There is no American Board of Medical Specialties (ABMS) board certification process for simulation; however, the SSH offers accrediting standards for simulation centers and examinations for simulation educator certification at basic and advanced levels.
+These certifications are the Certified Healthcare Simulation Educator programs. (http://www.ssih.org/Certification/CHSE) Additionally, there are multiple fellowships that provide certificates or master’s degrees in medical education through a variety of academic affiliated institutions.

 Average salary during fellowship

 Salaries during fellowship may vary each year, based on applicant post-graduate year and/or fellowship program funding.

 As there is no universal match process for simulation fellowships, there is limited data regarding their fill rate.19